 Yellow gold was most popular in the ’90s but is making a comeback today with its beautiful soft yellow hue.
 This color is typically a mixture of pure gold, copper, and nickel, which gives it its warm look.

-Rose gold is newer on the jewelry scene, but becoming more and more popular.
-With its beautiful pink color, this metal is a great choice for unique or vintage settings, and will really make your engagement ring pop!
+Rose gold is newer on the jewelry scene but becoming more and more popular.
+With its beautiful pink color, this metal is an excellent choice for unique or vintage settings and will really make your engagement ring pop!

 Durability of 14k Gold

-If you wear your engagement ring or wedding band every day, it is prone to wear and tear and 14k gold will be the best gold choice to keep its beautiful shine and color.
+If you wear your engagement ring or wedding band every day, it is prone to wear and tear.
+So, 14 karat gold will be the best gold choice to keep its beautiful shine and color.
 Remember, the higher the karat, the less durable the metal will be.

 14k Gold Price

 Choosing 14k gold is not only great for the durability of your ring, but it’s also a fantastic choice for your wallet.
 In general, 14k gold is the perfect balance of strength, longevity, and value for your money.

 White gold, while similar in appearance to platinum, is significantly less expensive.
 The price will vary significantly depending on what metal you choose for your setting.

 By choosing a lab-grown diamond, you’ll save an additional 20-40% on the diamond, allowing you to allocate that money toward a more elaborate setting or better quality diamond.